-Asparagus Artichoke Salad Recipe
+Asparagus Artichoke Salad

 Thick asparagus spears are easier than thin to roast or grill without becoming too dry or over-cooked.

-- 2 pounds thick asparagus, rinsed, tough ends broken off and discarded (or saved for stock)
+2 pounds thick asparagus, rinsed, tough ends broken off and discarded (or saved for stock)

-- 2 Tbsp olive oil, divided
+2 tablespoons extra virgin olive oil, divided

 1 teaspoon garlic powder

-- 1 pint grape or cherry tomatoes, sliced in half
+1 pint grape or cherry tomatoes, halved

-1 Soak the sliced shallots in the lemon juice as you get ready to make the rest of the salad.
+Do this as you get ready to make the rest of the salad.

 To roast the asparagus, preheat the oven to 400°F. Coat the asparagus spears with 1 Tbsp of olive oil, and salt them well.
 Lay in a single layer in a foil-lined roasting pan, and cook for 8-10 minutes until lightly browned and fork tender.

 To grill the asparagus, prepare your charcoal or gas grill for high direct heat.
 Coat the asparagus with 1 Tbsp of olive oil and sprinkle with salt.
 Grill them until nicely charred and fork tender, between 5 to 10 minutes.

 Remove the asparagus from the oven or grill and cut into bite-sized pieces.

 Add as much of the marinating liquid from the jarred artichokes as you like.
 Serve chilled or at room temperature.